 Once the game is over the “warm-handled racket” goes “back in its press.”
 It doesn’t matter to Dunn that Betjeman seems to be incapable of winning the game.
 She loves him “no less.”

 At this moment the sun is going down, and that changes the lighting in the room.
 The sun is “westering” or setting in the west, along with a “questioning.”
-Here again is another instances of rhyme within the lines.
+Here again, is another instance of rhyme within the lines.
 The light plays on the “low-leaded windows” attached to Dunn’s room.

 There is another traditionally romantic moment in the fourth line.
 Dunn comes down the stairs and the light is on her hair.

 The roads the two drive on are “not adopted,” this seems to suggest that they are wild or uncared for.
 She is driving them “by woodland ways.”
-So, even though they are part of a certain upper class society, they are still distant from the rest of the world.
+So, even though they are part of certain upper-class society, they are still distant from the rest of the world.

 Historical research on the couple has made clear that, contrary to the last line, that the two were never engaged.
 The poet likely crafted this alternative ending, in which the two sit in the “car park till twenty to one” and talk in order to bring about a turn of events he always desired.